2024

 1. Encourage Skill Development and Diversity

-An excellent way to combat low engagement is incentive programs.
-Training and skill development is the best way to create a strong worker.
-Encouraging employees and providing the means for them to gain skills in their functional areas can make them more committed and make them more valuable to the other teams they are working with.
+Incentive programs are an excellent way to combat low engagement.
+Training and skill development are the best ways to create strong workers.
+Encouraging employees and providing the means for them to gain skills in their functional areas can make them more committed and more valuable to the other teams they work with.

-For example, encouraging a copywriter to understand web development and graphic designing can make them re-engage with the entire team.
-It may also eliminate the need for a web developer, saving time and money for the company.
+For example, encouraging a copywriter to understand web development and graphic design can re-engage them with the entire team.
+It may also eliminate the need for a web developer, saving the company time and money.

 2. Create Career Growth